Fruitadens

 Fruitadens is a genus of heterodontosaurid dinosaur.
 The name means "Fruita teeth", in reference to Fruita, Colorado (USA), where its fossils were first found.
 It is known from partial skulls and skeletons from at least four individuals of differing biological ages, found in Tithonian (Late Jurassic) rocks of the Morrison Formation in Colorado.
-Fruitadens is one of the smallest known ornithischian dinosaur, with young adults estimated at 65 to 75 cm in length and 0.5 to 0.75 kg in weight.
+Fruitadens is one of the smallest known ornithischian dinosaurs, with young adults estimated at 65 to 75 cm in length and 0.5 to 0.75 kg in weight.
 It is interpreted as an omnivore and represents one of the latest-surviving heterodontosaurids.